pshree2003/Amazon-Clone/README.md

-# Amazon-Clone
+## Amazon-Clone
-Amazon Clone Website using Html5, CSS, Javascript
+Amazon Clone Website using Html5, CSS and Bootstrap